Reviews Håkon Austbø

 Mischa Spel - Het Parool (Amsterdam)

-the festival, though, was not all this gorgeous old music.
-Pianist Håkon Austbø
+though, was not all this gorgeous old music.
+Pianist Håkon Austbø played

 Paul Luttikhuis - NRC Handelsblad (Amsterdam)

-in the world the concert would have brought about a sensation.
-And so it was,
+the concert would have brought about a sensation.
+And so it was, indeed, for

-indeed, for those present on Sunday evening when Håkon Austbø played Messiaen's
+those present on Sunday evening when Håkon Austbø played Messiaen's two hour

 I heard the work myself at several occasions and with first class musicians but never experienced anything close to what Austbø achieved on Sunday.